Year 11

 ‘By failing to prepare, you are preparing to fail’

 Year 11 is one of the most exciting, challenging and important times in your child’s education.
 This year the students will continue in their journey to achieving GCSE qualifications that will act as a passport to success for the rest of their lives.
 The high standards of behaviour and conduct, expected from all students at Abbs Cross, continue in Year 11.
-We expect Year 11 pupils to continue to follow the school Code of Conduct and ‘be in the right place, at the right time, doing the right thing.’
+We expect Year 11 students to continue to follow the school Code of Conduct and ‘be in the right place, at the right time, doing the right thing.’
 Students’ behaviour and attitudes should reflect the importance of this academic year and should include outstanding attendance and punctuality, engagement in lessons, enthusiasm for learning and a keenness to improve.
-Year 11 students will also require some resilience – lessons will be challenging and will push students to reach their full potential.
+Year 11 students will also require some resilience – lessons will be challenging and will push students to reach their potential.
 Students must learn that they will not always master and understand things first time.
-They will make mistakes; it’s learning from these mistakes which will help them achieve their full potential.
+They will make mistakes; it’s learning from these mistakes which will help them achieve their potential.
 GCSE pupils will be expected to extend their learning at home, particularly with practice exam questions and papers, and we thank parents for their support and encouragement with this.
 This can be done in various ways such as:

-• Encourage your child to complete coursework on time
+- Encouraging your child to complete coursework on time

-• Encourage your child to attend all revision/intervention and study support sessions which will be held on a weekly basis in school.
+- Encouraging your child to attend all revision/intervention and study support sessions which will be held on a weekly basis in school.

 The vision of the Year 11 team is to encourage all students to fulfil their potential with the full support of the year team and their parents.
 A positive relationship with home is essential if the students are to achieve this.
 Success does not happen by working in isolation – we all need to help and support the most important person, which of course is the student.
 Parents’ attendance and engagement in information events such as Parents’ Evenings is vital to ensure that we are all aware of any issues or concerns surrounding each student.
-Parents may also be invited in for meetings with subject teachers or members of our Leadership Team to discuss their child’s progress and how best we can support them to achieve their full potential.
+Parents may also be invited in for meetings with subject teachers or members of our Leadership Team to discuss their child’s progress and how best we can support them.
 We thank you in advance for your attendance and support with this.

 After school and during the school holidays, students will be required to attend revision classes leading up to their GCSE examinations.
 We will continue to push our students to make outstanding progress and urge our Year 11 students to continue to aim high and achieve their full potential.